dusktrades/ftx-cli/docs/guides/power-users.md

 #### Permanent alias

-These can be used in any shell session and managed in, or referenced from, your shell configuration file (e.g. `~/.bashrc`).
+These can be used in any shell session and are managed in, or referenced from, your shell configuration file (e.g. `~/.bashrc`).

 ```sh
 # ~/.ftx-cli-aliases